Add QR Codes Directly in the Divi Builder

-Setup is easy.
-Simply add the module to your page, enter the URL you want the QR Code to point to and you're good to go!
-You can even use Divi's dynamic content feature to add dynamic QR codes to your templates.
+Setup is simple: add the module to your layout, enter the URL or content you want the QR code to point to, and customize the design to match your site.
+You can also use Divi’s dynamic content feature to create QR codes inside Theme Builder templates.

-- SVG – this generates the QR code as an SVG image, making it ideal for copying, sharing or downloading for use in printed materials.
+- SVG – generates the QR code as a scalable image, ideal for downloading, sharing, printing or using on signs, flyers, menus and other offline materials.

 FAQs